CleverShuttle/gh-reusable-workflows/README.md

 ## Development

-* You can change the reusable workflows and push to master (potentially via a PR) which updates the tag that the GitHub workflows refer.
+* You can change the reusable workflows and push to master (potentially via a PR) which updates the tag that the GitHub workflows refer to.
 Your changes are effective globally on the next run of the reusable workflow.
 * You may create a PR and refer to the branch of the PR in a workflow of a GitHub repository by using `@<branch name>` instead of `@v1` when referring to the reusable workflow.
 This allows you to test risky changes.
 * When [act#826](https://github.com/nektos/act/issues/826) has been solved you may also [use act to develop the reusable workflow locally](https://clevershuttle.atlassian.net/wiki/spaces/CI/pages/3613688270/How-to+Run+your+GitHub+Actions+locally)